walter426/VbaUtilities/README.rst

 - Obtain a string with all columns names of a table
 - Find a column in a table
 - Export Table to Text file
-- Convert Access a Table into HTML Format
+- Convert Access Table into HTML Format

 ExcelUtilities:
 - Check whether specified worksheet exists or not in specified workbook